Contractions of subcurves of families of log curves: Preliminaries on Logarithmic Geometry

 \begin{proposition} (\cite[Proposition 2.4.1]{rsw}) Let $\pi : C \to S$ be a log curve over $S$, where the underlying scheme of $S$ is the spectrum of an algebraically closed field.
 Let $\sigma$ be a global section of $\ol{M}_C$ with corresponding piecewise linear function $( (f_v), (n_h) )$.
 Let $v$ be a component of $C$.
 Then

-where the sum is over the edges and half-edges $p$ incident to $v$, and $\mu_p$ is the ``outgoing slope" of the piecewise linear function at the point $p$: when $p$ is a half-edge, this is the integer $n_p$; when $p$ is a node joining $v$ to $w$, this is $(f_w - f_v)/\delta_p$. \end{proposition}
+where the sum is over the edges and half-edges $p$ incident to $v$, and $\mu_p$ is the ``outgoing slope" of the piecewise linear function at the point $p$: when $p$ is a marked point, this is the integer $n_p$; when $p$ is a node joining $v$ to $w$, this is $(f_w - f_v)/\delta_p$. \end{proposition}